 NYC Property Values: Block by Block

-- Midtown Manhattan blocks routinely hit $1–5B in total assessed value — a single city block can be assessed at more than the entire property tax base of a small city.
+- Midtown Manhattan blocks routinely hit $1–5B in total assessed value.
+A single city block can be assessed at more than the entire property tax base of a small city.

 - The waterfront premium is clearly visible in both Brooklyn and Queens, where blocks adjacent to the water are noticeably warmer than those a few blocks inland.